carloocchiena/carloocchiena/README.md

 ## Hello!
-I am Carlo. :zap:
+I am Carlo. :wave:
 ### :computer: Welcome to my GitHub profile.
 #### Althought I am not a developer by profession, I am in love with technology, creating things, and learn how things work.
-#### Coding happens to be the best proxy to satisfy all these needs of mine.
+#### :zap: Coding happens to be the best proxy to satisfy all these needs of mine.

 :chart_with_upwards_trend: I worked for a Swiss multinational company active in commodity trading for over 10 years covering various roles but always close to the technological field.